Zulma Gómez

 Zulma Ramona Gómez Cáceres (9 January 1961 – 31 July 2022) was a Paraguayan physician and politician of the Authentic Radical Liberal Party.
 She was a member of the Chamber of Deputies from 2003 to 2008 and Senate of Paraguay from 2008 until her death.

 Political career

-Gómez served as a senator for Paraguay from 2008 until her death.
+Gómez was born in Coronel Oviedo.
+She served as a senator for Paraguay from 2008 until her death.
 She was previously a deputy from 2003 to 2008.
 She was a member of the Authentic Radical Liberal Party (PLRA), although she also declared herself a supporter of Horacio Cartes, former president of Paraguay of the Colorado Party.

 Gómez was involved in several controversies and, on several occasions, used vulgar language to defend herself.
 This included supporting Cartes's re-election plans in 2017 (which resulted in the 2017 Paraguayan crisis) and defending Colorado Senator Óscar González Daher, after the leaking of audios that revealed that he committed influence peddling (which is illegal under Paraguayan law), which earned Gómez several requests for suspension in the PLRA.
 Gómez also admitted to having applied for positions in Itaipú Binacional and exercising influence peddling herself "to help people".